AnkammaChowdary38/WebApiBestStories/README.md

 How to run the Application
 ==================================

-Open .Net CLI and Navigate to project directory: cd HackerNewsService /n
+Open .Net CLI and Navigate to project directory: cd HackerNewsService

-Build the project: dotnet build /n
+Build the project:
+dotnet build

-if the build is sucess Run the project using below cmd \n dotnet run /n
+if the build is sucess Run the project using below cmd dotnet run

 The API will be accessible at https://localhost:5001 (or a different URL if configured differently).